input-output-hk/partner-chains/docs/intro.md

 access the database directly.

-:warning: Make sure to create a database called `cexplorer` and make it accessible to the user which will execute your Partner Chain node executable.
+:warning: Make sure to create a database called `cexplorer` and make it accessible to the user which will execute your partner chain node executable.

 #### Running ogmios